 Connect the return air duct using drive cleats and s-slips at the bottom of your ceiling joists to create a tight seal on the panning.
 To achieve superior energy efficiency, you might have to insulate the return air ducting using 1½ inch foil duct wrap.

-Install the New Air Return Ducting to Your Furnace
+Install A New Air Return Ducting to Your Furnace

 Now, try cutting a hole in the return duct bottom section toward the direction of the furnace.
 You will connect the second duct through this hole, which is supposed to flow downward and to your furnace.

 To ease the connection, you want to cut a hole in the furnace side.
-Make sure the hole is of the same size as the filter rack.
+Make sure the opening is of the same size as the filter rack.
 Connect the air ducts from the bottom return duct cut to the filter rack and the furnace.
+Before connecting your ducts, make sure you don’t have any ongoing issues with your furnace to guarantee 100% efficiency of the duct performance.

-How to Install Return Air Duct in Wall – Install the New Air Filters and Return Air Register Covers
+Install New Air Filters and Return Air Register Covers

 The next step is to install the new HVAC filters into the filter rack.
 You want to ensure you caulk each air duct seams and joints using premium clear silicone caulk to achieve optimal energy performance.
 Then, screw the return air registers over the holes you had previously cut.
 You’ve successfully installed your return air ducting to the wall.